Common Gap Semester Questions

 What if I am a vegetarian or have dietary restrictions?

 We can accommodate most special diets or restrictions if we are notified in advance.
 Please keep in mind, however, that the selection for vegans may be limited in some places.
 We are also able to make accommodations for most food allergies.
 Please contact us to discuss details.

 Will we be able to shower and do laundry on our program?

 We also schedule time for laundry stops during your program.
-Depending on the program, you will either have the opportunity to do the laundry yourself or, where there are not laundromats available, we will send the laundry out to be done.
+Depending on the semester, you will either have the opportunity to do the laundry yourself or, when there are not laundromats available, we will send the laundry out to be done.

 Can my family visit me during my program?

 Due to the nature of our programs, it is generally not possible for students to meet friends or family during their semester.
 Many families, however, meet their students after the program and then travel together.
 Call us to discuss this option as it might have implications on group reservations.